HAT-P-28

 HAT-P-28 is the primary of a binary star system about 1320 light-years away.
 It is a G-type main-sequence star.
-The star’s age is older than the Sun`s at 6.1 billion years.
+The star's age is older than the Sun's at 6.1 billion years.
 HAT-P-28 is slightly enriched in heavy elements, having a 130% concentration of iron compared to the Sun.
-Since 2014, the binary star system is suspected to be surrounded by a debris disk with a 6.1″(2500 AU) radius.
+Evolutionary modelling shows it to be right at the end of its main sequence life.
+The binary star system is suspected to be surrounded by a debris disk with a 6.1″(2500 AU) radius.

-The red dwarf stellar companion was detected in 2015 at a projected separation of 0.972″ and confirmed in 2016 to be either bound or comoving.
+The red dwarf stellar companion was detected in 2015 at a projected separation of 0.972″ and confirmed in 2016 to be either bound or co-moving.

 Planetary system

 In 2011 a transiting hot Jupiter planet b was detected on a nearly circular orbit.
-The planetary equilibrium temperature is 1384 K. No orbital decay was detected as in 2018, despite the close proximity of the planet to the host star.
+The planetary equilibrium temperature is 1,384 K. No orbital decay was detected as in 2018, despite the close proximity of the planet to the host star.